shantdashjian/weather-app-e/README.md

 2. We learned how to write unit test for Spring Cloud Stream framework.
 3. We learned how to write integration tests using Testcontainers.
 4. We learned how to write simple message handlers.
-5. We learned how to compose the simple message handlers via configuartion properties.
+5. We learned how to compose the simple message handlers via configuration properties.